oliv5/cmUpdater/README.md

 #How to use:

-Make sure you meet all requrirements and then replace my device-information in the cmupdater.sh file with yours and run the file via the terminal
+Make sure you meet all requirements and then replace my device-information in the cmupdater.sh file with yours and run the file via the terminal

 #Changelog: